KireinaHoro/jsteward.moe/content/Gentoo/building-gentoo-chroot-in-android.md

 	angler:/ # mkdir -p /data/gentoo && cd /data/gentoo
 	angler:/data/gentoo #

 Then, we need to fetch the `stage3` image corresponding to the architecture--`aarch64` for Nexus 6P.
 Currently, `aarch64` stages are not stable yet.
 The current status of Gentoo's ARM64 Project can be found [here][1].
-According to the developers on [gentoo-dev](mailto:gentoo-dev@lists.gentoo.org), despite the fact that arm64 is still experimental for Gentoo, development is definitely taking place and we're getting packages keyworded every day.
+According to the developers on [gentoo-dev](mailto:gentoo-dev@lists.gentoo.org) in [this email](https://archives.gentoo.org/gentoo-dev/message/9f25d996bcc00e318bdfa2ec4e071be4), despite the fact that arm64 is still experimental for Gentoo, development is definitely taking place and we're getting packages keyworded every day.
 Consequently, arm64 seems to be a better choice than arm.

 As no arm64 profiles are stable as of writing, I'll use the experimental stages, and they're located in `experimental/arm64` in the Gentoo mirror you choose.
 The link I used is [here][2].
 You can either download the tarball on your device directly, or transfer it to the phone via `adb push` after downloading it on your computer.
 Move the tarball to `/data/gentoo/` for the next step.